ZainAli104/needle-python/README.md

 ## Usage ⚡️

-To get started, generate an API key for your account in developer settings menu at [Needle](https://needle.app).
+To get started, generate an API key for your account in the developer settings menu at [Needle](https://needle.app).
 Note that your key will be valid until you revoke it.
 Set the following env variable before you run your code:

 ```
 export NEEDLE_API_KEY=<your-api-key>
 ```

 `NeedleClient` reads the API key from the environment by default.
-If you like to override this behaviour you can pass it in as a parameter.
+If you would like to override this behaviour you can pass it in as a parameter.

 ### Retrieve context from Needle